playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-side-effects/index.md

 ### Angular

-Angular does not have any special behaviors with `OnInit` to force component cleanup.
+Angular does not have any special behaviors with `effect` to force component cleanup.
 React, however, does.

 ### Vue

-Vue does not have any special behaviors with `OnInit` to force component cleanup.
+Vue does not have any special behaviors with `onMounted` or `watchEffect` to force component cleanup.
 React, however, does.

 <!-- ::end:tabs -->